phmatray/Ducky/docs/general/core-concepts/actions.md

 ### Key Characteristics of Actions

 1. **Intent Declaration**: Actions declare the intent to change the state.
 They do not execute the change themselves but serve as a signal to the store that a change should be made.
-2. **Plain Objects**: Actions in R3dux are typically simple objects or records that implement the `IAction` interface.
+2. **Plain Objects**: Actions in Ducky are typically simple objects or records that implement the `IAction` interface.
 This simplicity ensures that actions are easy to create, dispatch, and test.
 3. **Immutable**: Actions should be immutable, meaning once they are created, their properties should not be modified.
 This immutability aligns with the overall philosophy of predictable and traceable state management.

 ## Defining Actions

-Defining actions in R3dux is straightforward.
+Defining actions in Ducky is straightforward.
 You simply create a class or record that implements the `IAction` interface.
 Here’s an example:

 ```csharp
 public record Increment(int Amount = 1) : IAction;